carloscascos/etso/PRD.md

 ### 3.3 Validation Agent Requirements

 #### 3.3.1 Database Integration
-**Purpose**: Validate research findings against vessel tracking database
+**Purpose**: Validate research findings against vessel tracking database is optional, the user will write a query to validate the findings, the sytem will execute the query and interpret the results and dtermine if the findings are validated or not.

 **Core Database Tables Required**:
 - Vessel registry (IMO, name, capacity, owner)